Wabinab/Xenoblade-Chronicles-3-The-Book/src/05_battle.md

 Lanz: "Goin' in?"

-Noah looked back at him from the tip of his sight: "We don't have permission to engage.
-The only thing we need to focus on... is our target."
+"We don't have permission to engage.
+The only thing we need to focus on... is our target." {{footnote: Noah looked back at him from the tip of his sight, before turning back to look at the Agnian troops.}}

-He tried to communicate the other squads with his iris, but an error screen popped up with the error message, written: "Communications down due to **black fog** interference."{{footnote: So the purple particles were emanated from the black fog?}}
+As he tried to transmit information to other squads with his iris, an error screen popped up, with a message: "Communications down due to **black fog** interference."

-He quickly pointed to a faceless soldier, asked him to come forward to him.
-"What?"
+He turned and pointed to a faceless soldier, whom came forward: "What?"

 "Heads up.
 Enemies at two o'clock.
 Go tell the main force.
 I'm worried about Mwamba and the others.
 I think we'll go on alone."

 "Ok then.
 I'll handle it."
-The faceless soldier ran towards the other faceless soldiers and levnises behind.
-Noah and the others ran in a different direction, descending the cliff from the ledge beside.
+The faceless soldier ran back where he was, where other soldiers and levnises were, while Noah and his team crossed to the side, a ledge for them to enter the lower areas.

-As they dashed past and reached another ledge, Noah and the group knelt down while he used his iris to scanned the situation.
-After a while, a "commence mission" came onto the center of the screen.
-Meanwhile, Kevesi levnises make a move and fired their cannons at an invisible ship, the blast send turmoils on the invisible shield.
+Reaching the bottom of the ledge, they knelt down while Noah scanned the horizon with his iris.
+A "commence mission" popped onto the center of the screen.
+Kevesi levnises started firing their cannons onto mid air... no, it hit an invisible ship floating in the sky.
+As fires raged at point of impact, the invisible shield cloaked it from outside view.

-Not far away, Agnian levnises also fired their cannon at the vehicle.
-The vehicle's invisible shield was suffering blast that it almost cannot maintain its invisibility.
+Agnian levnises weren't late to join the party either.
+A few blast and the invisible shield almost lose its invisibility status.

-Noah was watching from a distance: "Is that it?
+Noah, watching from his position, questioned: "Is that it?
 It's not Kevesi...
 Definitely not Agnian either..."

 Lanz: "The spark is that?"

-Finally, the invisibility status was lost.
-A ship, seen army green under the orange light from the blast, was suffering damage at its hull.
-It had several pixels of light by its side, an engine attached to its back emanates a yellow-orange hue.

-While suffering damage, some tubes were released from its belly, turning to face the ground.
-It turns out to be rocket nozzle, small flames emit from its tip to control its balance while it landed onto the ground.
+One more hit, the invisible shield was zeroed.
+A ship came into view, floating in the air, army green seen under the blast' illumination, looked like a space ship combined with a submarine.
+Several pixels of of light emanates from the side, aggregate in 3 groups.
+It's rocket engine that gave it forward thrust emit a yellow-orange hue.

+As it released its legs, the tip resembles a rocket-engine nozzle, which they could tune the direction as it land.

 Eunie: "It's coming down."
-Alas, before it could balanced, its belly hit onto a ledge too high, damaging its belly in the process.
-Sparks and flames flew from the damaged position, before it dragged along the ground.
-A ring came fell out from one of the pixelated lights.
-It dragged for some distance before stopping.
-Noah stood up with the others, prepared to take action.

-Meanwhile, the Kevesi and Agnian soldiers were busy warring each other before they take a look at their target.
-Beams and bullets flew towards each other.
-Levnises destroyed.
-All tried to prevent the others from getting after their target before them.
+The landing wasn't entirely a success.
+As it crossed a ledge, it's belly smashed on the ledge.
+Sparks and flames engulfed the point of contact as it lose balance and smashed into the dirt, dragging along for a distance before coming to a stop.
+A ring was ejected from one of the pixelated light group.

+The Kevesi and Agnians, seeing their target down, did not went first after the target but after each other.
+Beams and bullets exchanged, levnises destroyed, soldiers killed.

 Lanz exclaimed: "Starting without us!"